nyxsorcerer/nyxsorcerer.github.io/grimoire.nyxmare.world/Write Up/2024/ACSC - Buggy Bounty.md

 These files were loaded in the `/triage` route, which protected by admin (or bot) only [1].

-To proof the existence XSS, i need to little bit modify the `isAdmin()` function.
+To proof the existence of XSS, i need to little bit modify the `isAdmin()` function.

 ```
 __proto__[src]=data:,alert(1)//